CIFASIS/sb-graph/README.md

 # Set-Based Graph Library

-Set-based graphs (SB-Graphs) are regular graphs in which the vertices and edges are grouped in sets allowing sometimes a compact representation.
+Set-based graphs (SB-Graphs) are graphs in which the vertices and edges are grouped in sets allowing sometimes a compact representation.
 When the compact representation is feasible, it is possible to develop new versions of traditional algorithms that take advantage of the structure of SB-Graphs, with a cost that is independent on the size of the sets of vertices and edges.
 Current algorithms for SB-Graphs:

   * Connected Components
   * Matching
+  * Strongly Connected Components (SCC)

 This library defines data structures to represent SB-Graphs, and implements the aforementioned algorithms.
 The related publications can be used as documentation of the code.